 It was like that was a minute and a half that they knew that they had.
 By themselves.

 AMANDA: Nobody's coming up asking for a picture.
 Nobody's talking to you.
 It's literally the two of you guys.
 And I always joke that, when my couples stop seeing it as a performance and see it as.
 That moment of calm in a crazy day, they probably will want a 15 minute dance routine, right?

 They will probably want a 15 minute song of just being able to breathe and relax and just be the two of them. so yeah, I think that as long as that is the mindset, I don't think.
 A first dance will ever go by the wayside.
 I think, if it, if the mindset is that it has to be this performance, then maybe, but I, in my opinion, that's the wrong way to go about it anyways, but that's just me.

 I'm not saying that the people that want to be a performance are wrong.
 It's it.
 Just know that the couples that seem the happiest are the one that actually have the most performance quality.
 Dances are the ones that don't set out for it to be that way.

 SAMANTHA: Absolutely.
 I think that's the difference between Pittsburgh and Utah.
-I feel like when I was teaching in, Pittsburgh and Morgantown, yeah, it was very much like I have no dance experience.
-I just, I want to be comfortable with my fiance in Utah because there's such the ballroom culture.
-I feel like I get a lot of couples that are like, I was BYU gold 10 years ago and I want to show people that I can still do it.
+I feel like when I was teaching in Pittsburgh, it was very much like I have no dance experience.
+I just want to be comfortable with my fiance.
+In Utah, because there's such a ballroom culture, I feel like I get a lot of couples that are like, I was BYU gold 10 years ago and I want to show people that I can still do it.